-A Uganda safari experience in Bwindi Impenetrable National Park isn’t entirely on trekking to view mountain gorillas in the wild alone but also to explore and experience unique floral species in and around this pristine protected area’s habitats.
-Bwindi National Park is tucked in southwestern Uganda and expands up to 331 square kilometers.
-It is comprised of a dense rainforest, which today remain very few in Africa.
+A Uganda safari experience in Bwindi Impenetrable Forest isn’t entirely on trekking to view mountain gorillas in the wild alone but also to explore and experience unique floral species in and around this pristine protected area’s habitats.
+Bwindi Impenetrable National Park is tucked in southwestern Uganda and expands up to 331 square kilometers.
+It is comprised of a dense rain forest, which today remain very few in Africa.
 It is one of the few destinations in Africa where the lowland vegetation zones meet the montane vegetation zones.
 Unlike other forest protected areas, Bwindi is exceptional the fact that it managed to thrive even during the ice age when Africa never had such dense vegetation cover.
 It played and still plays a significant role by offering refuge to variety of wildlife species that depend on it for different reasons.

 While on Uganda safari, exploring flora in Bwindi National Park should be a must-do thing.
 Bwindi Impenetrable National Park is prides herself as major water catchment area which for long has supported several farming activities in most of the nearby local communities.
 It is also a source for most water bodies that flow in the park, especially Rivers like River Ivi, Ihihizo, Ishasha, Ntengyere and Munyaga that also drain into Lake Edward.
 Other rivers such as Shongi, Kanyamwabo and Ndego flow southwards to Lake Mutanda.